RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/TheCookieVoucher.md

 1) read the given Java code
 2) implement the new class CookieVoucher
-3) implement a main-Method to demonstrate the CookieVoucher
+3) implement a main-method to demonstrate the CookieVoucher

 #### Supporting information